 - Add S+P to taste.

-If you’re serving this on the day you make it, decant enough to feed your lucky diners and leave the rest to simmer gently.
+If you’re serving this on the day you make it, decant enough to feed your lucky diners and leave the rest to simmer gently until you want to portion it up for the freezer.

 When the pasta has cooked, return to its cooking pot, then simply empty the now-creamy sauce onto the pasta and stir in gently.